jetrails/magento-cloudflare/README.md

 </p>

 ## Documentation

-The user guide can be found in the [docs](docs) folder.
-The user guide goes through the installation process as well as explains all the features that comes with this plugin.
+The user manual can be found in [here](https://learn.jetrails.com/article/magento-cloudflare-extension).
+The user manual goes through the installation process as well as explains all the features that comes with this plugin.
 For furthur support, please email [development@jetrails.com](mailto://development@jetrails.com).

 ## Build System

 This extension uses __Gulp__ as it's build system.
 Gulp is a package that can be easily downloaded using __NPM__ or __Yarn__.
 Once this repository is cloned, run `npm install gulp -g` followed by `npm install` or `yarn install` to install Gulp and all Gulp modules used within this build system.
 Please refer to the following table for a description of some useful Gulp commands.
 A typical Gulp command takes the following form: `gulp <command>`.

 | Command   | Description                                                                             |